FrancescoMonaco/PhDPresentation/slides.md

 - Algorithms with predictions is a new framework to design algorithms that use a predictor to improve their performance.
 - They keep the theoretical guarantees of the original algorithm while improving their performance in the <span v-mark.yellow="1">average case</span>.
-- Neural predictors are <span v-mark.red="2">trained</span> on the data to be used in the algorithm.
+- The predictors are usually neural models <span v-mark.red="2">trained</span> on data that is similar to the one used in the algorithm.
 ---
 transition: fade
 ---